Old Adelaide Football Club: Adoption of Standard Rules by Clubs (20 July 1876)

-On 20 July 1876, Charles Kingston from the South Adelaide Football Club organised a meeting at the old Prince Alfred Hotel and pleaded with the delegates of the other local clubs that the rules of the Old Adelaide club be universally adopted by South Australian clubs as they closely resembled those used in Melbourne.
-Part of Charles Kingston's argument to adopt the Old Adelaide club rules over the Kensington club rules was that by having rules similar to those being used in Melbourne, intercolonial football matches could be held in the future.
-By the end of the meeting Charles Kingston had his way and the old Adelaide club rules were adopted by all the clubs.
-The Adelaide Club - the mother of South Australia football which was dissolved on the adoption of the Kensington rules was reconstructed by Mr. H. Conigrave and other gentlemen in August, 1876.
+On 20 July 1876, Charles Kingston, now Secretary of the new South Adelaide Football Club, organised a meeting at the old Prince Alfred Hotel and pleaded with the delegates of the other local clubs that the rules of the Old Adelaide club be universally adopted by South Australian clubs as they closely resembled those used in Victoria.
+Part of Charles Kingston's argument to adopt the old Adelaide Club rules over the Kensington Club rules was that by having rules similar to those being used in Melbourne, intercolonial football matches could be held in the future.
+By the end of the meeting Charles Kingston had his way and the old Adelaide Club rules were adopted by all the clubs.